 The population of Chandigarh is expected to double within the next 20-30 years.
 This may stimulate development and give many people the possibility of a better life, but it may also lead to social and environmental disaster.

 Presentation [96K] pdf

 Review in Indian Express 28.03.2011 [1.2MB] jpg

-Speaker and panelist at a national seminar organized by MCM DAV College for Women, Chandigarh.
+National seminar at MCM DAV College for Women, Chandigarh, India.
 Panel: Raminder Chaudhary, Simmi Hans, Neena Singh and Henrik Valeur.

 The seminar will provide a platform for academicians, research scholars, students, NGO’S and industry representative to converge and study in detail the global environmental issues affecting climate change, effect of climate change and its mitigation.